 Since the Great Moderation it seemed unlikely that advanced country central banks would willingly run high inflation policies.
 Expansionary monetary policy prevailed during and after the GFC, yet for the reasons we describe, inflation remained subdued.
-During the pandemic, central banks have shifted to highly expansionary policies as fiscal authorities have implemented record-breaking deficits that will push debt ratios close to WWII levels (and beyond in the US).
-Currently, inflation in the US is well below the Fed's 2% target.
+During the pandemic, central banks have shifted to highly expansionary policies as fiscal authorities have implemented record-breaking deficits that have pushed debt ratios close to WWII levels (and beyond in the US).
+Currently,inflation in the US is well below the Fed's 2% target.
 What are the risks that could trigger moderate or even high inflation?

 One possibility is that the unprecedented peacetime deficits and monetary accommodation raise the risks of sustained (money growth fueled) excess demand.
-If the Fed's new strategy inadvertently unanchored inflationary expectations, preventing an undesired rise in inflation may be difficult.
+Also the Fed's new strategic goal of raising inflation may inadvertently run the risk of unanchoring inflationary expectations.
 Second, the mounting debt could exert fiscal dominance over monetary policy.

 The lessons from our historical survey are: avoid war, be cautious of sustained monetary accommodation of fiscal deficits, avoid fiscal dominance, maintain central bank independence, keep inflationary expectations anchored, and pursue pro-growth economic policies.
 The evidence suggests that ignoring the lessons from history could be at the policy makers' peril.